ikashnitsky/old-ikashnitsky-github-io/_posts/2017-02-05-hmd-all-sex-ratio.md

 Sex ratios reflect the two basic regularities of human demographics: 1) there are always more boys being born; 2) males experience higher mortality throughout their life-course.
 The sex ratio at birth does not vary dramatically[^1] and is more or less constant at the level of 105-106 boys per 100 girls.
 Hence, differences in the sex ratio profiles of countries mainly reflect gender gap in mortality.
 In this post I will compare sex ratios age profiles in all countries included in [Human Mortality Database](http://www.mortality.org).

  `R` gives amazing opportunities to grab data fast and easy.
-Thanks to [Tim Riffe's](https://sites.google.com/site/timriffepersonal/) `HMDPFDplus` package, one can now download HMD data with just a couple of lines of `R` code.
+Thanks to [Tim Riffe's](https://sites.google.com/site/timriffepersonal/) `HMDHFDplus` package, one can now download HMD data with just a couple of lines of `R` code.

-There is a handy function in `HMDPFDplus` package -- `getHMDcountries()`.
+There is a handy function in `HMDHFDplus` package -- `getHMDcountries()`.
 It lists the codes for all countries in HMD.
 So it becomes really easy to loop through the database and download data for all countries.

 ```